sidpoke/Portfolio/README.md

         // Actions to perform on exit.
     });

-// Fires a trigger to
+// Firing a trigger to cause a transition.
+The fsm is now in OtherCoolState" fsm.Fire(Triggers.CoolTrigger);
-fsm.Fire(Triggers.CoolTrigger);
 ```